 SEs are classified as subsidiaries and consolidated when control exists.
-If the Banking Group does not control a SE, then it is not consolidated.
+If ANZ New Zealand does not control a SE, then it is not consolidated.
 This note provides information on both consolidated and unconsolidated SEs.

-The Banking Group's involvement with SEs is as follows:
+ANZ New Zealand's involvement with SEs is as follows:

-Type Details Securitisation The Banking Group uses the Kingfisher NZ Trust 2008-1 (the Kingfisher Trust) to securitise residential mortgages that it has originated, in order to diversify sources of funding for liquidity management.
+Туре Details Securitisation ANZ New Zealand uses the Kingfisher NZ Trust 2008-1 (the Kingfisher Trust) to securitise residential mortgages that it has originated, in order to diversify sources of funding for liquidity management.
 The Kingfisher Trust is an internal securitisation (bankruptcy remote) vehicle we created for the purpose of structuring assets that are eligible for repurchase under agreements with RBNZ (these are known as 'Repo eligible').
-The Banking Group is exposed to variable returns from its involvement with the Kingfisher Trust and has the ability to affect those returns through its power over the Kingfisher Trust's activities.
+ANZ New Zealand is exposed to variable returns from its involvement with the Kingfisher Trust and has the ability to affect those returns through its power over the Kingfisher Trust's activities.
 The Kingfisher Trust is therefore consolidated.
-As at 30 September 2020 and 30 September 2019, the Banking Group had not entered into any repurchase agreements with RBNZ for residential mortgage backed securities issued and therefore no collateral had been accepted by RBNZ under this facility.
-Additionally, the Banking Group may acquire interests in securitisation vehicles set up by third parties through providing lending facilities to, or holding securities issued by, such entities.
-ANZNZ Covered Bond Trust (the Covered Bond Trust) Substantially all of the assets of the Covered Bond Trust are made up of certain housing loans and related securities originated by the Bank which are security for the guarantee by ANZNZ Covered Bond Trust Limited as trustee of the Covered Bond Trust of issuances of covered bonds by the Bank, or its wholly owned subsidiary ANZ New Zealand (Int'I) Limited, from time to time.
+As at 30 September 2020 and 30 September 2019, ANZ New Zealand had not entered into any repurchase agreements with RBNZ for residential mortgage backed securities issued and therefore no collateral had been accepted by RBNZ under this facility.
+Additionally, ANZ New Zealand may acquire interests in securitisation vehicles set up by third parties through providing lending facilities to, or holding securities issued by, such entities.
+ANZNZ Covered Bond Trust (the Covered Bond Trust) Substantially all of the assets of the Covered Bond Trust are made up of certain housing loans and related securities originated by the Bank which are security for the guarantee by ANZNZ Covered Bond Trust Limited as trustee of the Covered Bond Trust of issuances of covered bonds by the Bank, or its wholly owned subsidiary ANZ New Zealand (Int'l) Limited, from time to time.
 The assets of the Covered Bond Trust are not available to creditors of the Bank, although the Bank (or its liquidator or statutory manager) may have a claim against the residual assets of the Covered Bond Trust (if any) after all prior ranking creditors of the Covered Bond Trust have been satisfied.
-The Banking Group is exposed to variable returns from its involvement with the Covered Bond Trust and has the ability to affect those returns through its power over the Covered Bond Trust's activities.
+ANZ New Zealand is exposed to variable returns from its involvement with the Covered Bond Trust and has the ability to affect those returns through its power over the Covered Bond Trust's activities.
 The Covered Bond Trust is therefore consolidated.
-Structured finance arrangements The Banking Group is involved with SEs established: in connection with structured lending transactions to facilitate debt syndication and/or to ring-fence collateral; and to own assets that are leased to customers in structured leasing transactions.
-The Banking Group may provide risk management products (derivatives) to the SE.
-In all instances, the Banking Group does not control these SEs.
-Further, the Banking Group's involvement does not establish more than a passive interest in decisions about the relevant activities of the SE, and accordingly we do not consider that interest disclosable.
-Funds management activities The Banking Group is the scheme manager for a number of Managed Investment Schemes (MIS).
+Structured finance arrangements ANZ New Zealand is involved with SEs established: in connection with structured lending transactions to facilitate debt syndication and/or to ring-fence collateral; and to own assets that are leased to customers in structured leasing transactions.
+ANZ New Zealand may provide risk management products (derivatives) to the SE.
+In all instances, ANZ New Zealand does not control these SEs.
+Further, ANZ New Zealand's involvement does not establish more than a passive interest in decisions about the relevant activities of the SE, and accordingly we do not consider that interest disclosable.
+Funds management activities ANZ New Zealand is the scheme manager for a number of Managed Investment Schemes (MIS).
 These MIS include the ANZ and OneAnswer branded KiwiSaver, retail and wholesale schemes and the Bonus Bonds Scheme.
-These MIS are financed through the issue of units to investors and the Banking Group considers them to be SEs.
-The Banking Group's interests in these MIS are limited to receiving fees for services or providing risk management products (derivatives).
-These interests do not create significant exposures to the MIS that would allow the Banking

-Group to control the funds.
+These MIS are financed through the issue of units to investors and ANZ New Zealand considers them to be SEs.
+ANZ New Zealand's interests in these MIS are limited to receiving fees for services or providing risk management products (derivatives).
+These interests do not create significant exposures to the MIS that would allow ANZ New Zealand to control the funds.
 Therefore, these MIS are not consolidated.